29 January: Our Safe Schools and Universities team will give a one day workshop in Beni Suef in cooperation with IFMSA.

 22 November: HarassMap gave a talk at Igmadi@School at the DEO German school in Cairo.

 30 October: Amro, volunteer captain in Aswan, held a mobile academy event where HarasssMap trained members of Ganoubeyat initiative.

 27 October: Eman, our captain in Arish, held a community mobilization session at a girls’s school talking to students about sexual harassment and debunking common myths about it.

-24 October: Safe Schools and Universities unit at HarassMap held a workshop for Townhouse Gallery staff on how to tackle sexual harassment and how to talk about it.
-They discussed the common misconceptions and how to debunk them.
+24 October: Our Safe Schools and Universities team held a workshop at Townhouse Gallery about how to tackle sexual harassment and how to talk about it.

 5 October: Community mobilization event led by our Captain of volunteers, Nouran Sakr in Menufeya talking to people on the streets trying to convince them to intervene when they see sexual harassment happening around their area.

 20 September: Community mobilization event led by captain of volunteers in Minya, Shady Magdy.
 Volunteers talked to bystanders trying to convince them to stand up against sexual harassment when they see it happening in their areas.

 19 July: Community Mobilization event by volunteers in Ismaileya lead by our volunteer captain Kamilia ElKady.